 - Any type of microgreens, even fruiting plants, as they’re consumed before they mature to bearing age

 - Greens like Bibb, butter, and leaf lettuce

 - A wide range of herbs

-If you’re considering creating your own NFT setup, the golden rule when it comes to choosing plants is to choose those that have short growth periods, limited root masses, and mild nutritional requirements.
+If you’re considering creating your own Nutrient Film Technique (NFT) setup, the golden rule when it comes to choosing plants is to choose those that have short growth periods, limited root masses, and mild nutritional requirements.

-While NFT systems offer quite a few benefits, including affordability and ease of set up, they do have a few drawbacks that you should be aware of.
+While Nutrient Film Technique hydroponics systems offer quite a few benefits, including affordability and ease of set up, they do have a few drawbacks that you should be aware of.
 These include the following: